 It’s impossible for people who didn’t live through it to understand the depths of the pain, loss and anger AIDS brought to my generation.
 And what ramifications we live with today because of it.

 Longtime Companion is an excellent movie.
-And along with The Normal Heart it might, just might actually help the younger members of the LGBT community understand the devastation that our community suffered.
-And why the survivors today are so angry and fight so hard for equality.
+But nothing can capture the true horror of those years gay men faced in major cities.
+But Longtime Companion does touch upon the confusion, and and loss that we shared and just might actually help the younger members of the LGBT community understand the devastation that our community suffered.
+And why the survivors today are so angry and fight so hard for a cure and equality.

 We fight now only for us.
 But also for those we lost.